Music of Utah: Utah music events

 The Ogden Music Festival, 3-day outdoor festival featuring bluegrass, blues, folk & rockabilly is held the first weekend in June at Ogden's Fort Buenaventura with on-site camping.

 The Park City & SLC Music Festival and Autumn Classics Music Festival, formerly the Deer Valley Music Festival, the Park City International Music Festival and Autumn Classics Music Festival, is held in Park City and Salt Lake City.
 These are projects of the Park City Chamber Music Society (PCCMS).
 PCCMS founded the original Deer Valley Music Festival and the name was changed to Park City International Music Festival after a number of years.

 Founded in 2001, The Salt Lake City Jazz Festival is the largest annual Jazz showcase in the state.

 The Utah Symphony was founded in 1940 by Maurice Abravanel and performs at Abravanel Hall, a modern concert hall in downtown Salt Lake City.
 The symphony merged in 2002 with the Utah Opera Company, which was organized in 1978.

 The Utah Valley Symphony is a community orchestra organized in Utah County, Utah in 1959.

+ForkFest is an annual single-day indie/rock music festival held in American Fork.
+The festival focuses on musicians from Utah or those with significant connections to Utah.
+Previous headliners have included I Dont Know How but They Found Me, The Aces, and Joshua James.

+Publications

+Utah has multiple print and online publications focused on local scenes.
+Two notable publications include: